 - Diverse, to cover many types of pathogens

-- Specific, each distinguishes cells and molecules that cause disease from those that are harmless
+- Specifically, each distinguishes cells and molecules that cause health challenges from those that are harmless

-- Long-lasting to respond faster to subsequent encounter (secondary immune response) with foreign antigen than it did the first time (primary immune response
+- Long-lasting to respond faster to subsequent encounters (secondary immune response) with foreign antigens than it did the first time (primary immune response

-When mentioning adaptive response, it is also worth mentioning TH1 and TH2 immune responses.
-TH1 fights against bacteria and viruses while TH2 cells fight against parasites.
+When mentioning adaptive response, TH1 and TH2 immune responses are also worth mentioning.
+TH1 fights against bacteria and viruses, while TH2 cells fight against parasites.
 It is worth mentioning that people with TH2 dominance and weak TH1 tend to get sick easily and have allergies.

-During an immune response, your body may recognize the invasion by foreign bodies, which are called antigens.
-The antigens can then latch on to immune cells, activating them to start defending the body.
+During an immune response, your body may recognize the invasion by foreign bodies called antigens.
+The antigens can then latch on to immune cells, activating them to defend the body.

-A study conducted on mice showed that a certain type of immune cells can initiate digestive enzymes, among other processes.
+A study on mice showed that certain types of immune cells could initiate digestive enzymes, among other processes.
 This can have important implications when trying to improve processes that are related to digestion.

-Now that you’ve learned how your immune system works, let’s cover how to give your immune system what it needs to function well amidst modern-day stressful and demanding lifestyles.
+Now that you’ve learned how your immune system works let’s cover how to give it what it needs to function well amidst stressful and demanding lifestyles.